bikemazzell/context-translator/docs/INSTALLATION.md

 **Option A: LMStudio**
 1. Download and install LMStudio
-2. Download a model (recommended: Gemma 2 9B or 27B, Llama 3.1 8B)
+2. Download a model (recommended: Gemma 3 12B or 27B)
 3. Start the local server (default port: 1234)
 4. Verify it's running at http://localhost:1234